RT-LOC/docs/docs/getstarted/basic_positioning_getting_started.md

 If you are sure your tag has power, try resetting the tag.
 Also make sure it is in the vicinity of the anchors and it has clear sight on at least 3 anchors.

 [TODO]

-## What's next?
-You can connect your own app to the device BLE interface and use the RTLS data.
-Check out the [BLE API details](api/api_ble) for BLE development.

-It is also possible to access a real-time stream of position- and sensordata.
-We provide data in binary and JSON format, over UDP, TCP, websocket or MQTT.
-To do this, you will need a license for our professional setup.
-This also includes professional UWB debugging tools on the desktop.